Over 50% of Employees Quit Due to Bad Managers: 4 Studies

 Conclusion

 If you are a business owner looking to understand the impact of management on turnover rates, these studies provide a clear answer: over 50% of employees leave their jobs due to managers.
-It’s crucial to adopt strategies like improving leadership development and fostering a positive culture to reduce turnover and increase employee satisfaction.
+It’s important to adopt strategies like improving leadership development and fostering a positive culture to reduce turnover and increase employee satisfaction.

 ×